nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 ## API usage ##

-The Consumer System SHALL only use the book appointment capability to book future appointments, where the appointment start dateTime is after the current date and time.
+The consumer system SHALL only use the book appointment capability to book future appointments, where the appointment start dateTime is after the current date and time.
 If the appointment start date is in the past the provider SHALL return an error.

-### Request Operation ###
+### Request operation ###

 #### FHIR&reg; relative request ####